Skip to main content

 feature-gates: DynamicResourceAllocation=true

-You should have at least one node in the cluster with NVIDIA hardware and configured via the NVIDIA system extension and patch
+You should have at least one node in the cluster with NVIDIA hardware and configured via NVIDIA GPU (OSS drivers) or NVIDIA GPU (Proprietary drivers) guides.

 Use helm to install the DRA plugin.